-- Salaries and contract wages of \$34,958 for the three months ended March 31, 2015 decreased 51% compared to \$71,807 in 2014, which is primarily as a result of the cessation of services provided by the prior CEO and President in January 2014 and the commencement of services of the current CEO and President at a lesser rate. - Consulting and director's fees for the three months ended March 31, 2015 of \$40,002 increased by 36% as compared to \$29,375 in 2014 as a result of an agreement with the previous CEO to remain as a consultant to the Company. - Share-based payments is a non-cash item, resulting from the application of the Black-Scholes Option Pricing Model using assumptions in respect of expected dividend yield average risk-free interest rates, expected life of the options and expected volatility, is intended to represent the fair value determined under the Black-Scholes model of the vested portion of existing options during the period.
-A sharebased payment expense of \$28,572 was recognized during the period ended March 31, 2015 (2014: \$54,936). - Rent expenses decreased by approximately 68% as a result of the closure of the Company's Toronto office on April 1, 2014. - During the period ended March 31, 2015, Abacus recorded its share of the losses incurred by KGHM Ajax in its equity investment in KGHM Ajax, as to \$25,747, (2014: profit of \$17,863).
+- Share-based payments is a non-cash item, resulting from the application of the Black-Scholes Option Pricing Model using assumptions in respect of expected dividend yield average risk-free interest rates, expected life of the options and expected volatility, is intended to represent the fair value determined under the Black-Scholes model of the vested portion of existing options during the period.
+A share-based payment expense of \$306,619 was recognized during the year (2014: \$119,601). - Abacus recorded its share of the income of KGHM Ajax in its equity investment in KGHM Ajax, as to \$404,120 for the year ended December 31, 2015 (2014: loss of \$120,670).